These documents show the maintenance work the Environment Agency plans to do between 1 April 2016 and 31 March 2017.

-Enter your postcode to find out what type of maintenance activities the Environment Agency (EA) may do near you and when they plan to do it.
+Enter your postcode, a parish council or a local authority to find out what type of maintenance activities the Environment Agency (EA) may do near you and when they plan to do it.

 This year the programmes also include some extra maintenance activities.
-This is due to extra funding from government to repair damage to flood and coastal assets caused by the winter floods.
+This is due to additional funding from government to repair damage to flood and coastal assets caused by the winter floods.

-EA consults with Natural England and the EA fisheries, recreation and biodiversity teams to ensure they consider the environment when doing maintenance activities.
+EA consults with Natural England and the EA fisheries, recreation and biodiversity teams to ensure they consider the environment when undertaking maintenance activities.

 Examples of activities in the programme are: